nblumhardt/serilog-wiki/Provided-Sinks.md

     .CreateLogger();
 ```

-### ElmahIO
+### Elmah

-[[Elmah IO|http://www.elmah.io]] is a cloud hosted solution to capture errors.
+[[Elmah.io|http://www.elmah.io]] is a cloud hosted solution to capture errors.
 Register for an account at their website and use the provided GUID in the configuration for serilog.

 **Package** - [[Serilog.Sinks.ElmahIO|http://nuget.org/packages/serilog.sinks.ElmahIO]]
 | **Platforms** - .NET 4.5